Uriel-Lorelei/answer/README.md

 The default browser on this configuration is librewolf.
 There is chance that it isn't added.
 If it hasn't do:
 > yay -S librewolf-bin

+To change the wallpaper, you can do: 'SUPER + SHIFT + right arrow key' which randomly changes the wallpaper and you can do 'SUPER + R' to reload waybar.